monome/docs/norns/study-1.md

 end
 ```

-here `d` is delta. the encoders report incremental steps of a turn: clockwise is positive, counterclockwise is negative.
+Here, `d` is delta.
+The encoders report incremental steps of a turn: clockwise is positive, counterclockwise is negative.

-we can accumulate these steps to get an absolute position:
+## make the robots mad

+Let's make a mistake on purpose.

+What if we wanted to accumulate encoder turns, to keep track of an absolute position?
+We might try replacing the `enc` function with this one:

 ```lua
 function enc(n,d)